-Currently in 2017, not only is The Zoo possibly one of the longest standing music venues in Australia, it’s the last independently owned and one of the select few owned, operated and booked by a solo female.
+Currently in 2017 not only is The Zoo possibly one of the longest standing music venues in Australia, it has been independently owned, operated and booked by females for the past 25 years.

-Pixie has the belief that The Zoo is an incredibly special place.
-It has a heart and a soul.
+The Zoo is an incredibly special place and it has a heart and a soul.
 So here’s to another 20 years of The Zoo, rest easy that it will always continue to nurture musicians and bring music to the masses.